 The dinette is lengthwise along the starboard side so its not quite as convenient, but it makes up into a heck of a large double berth.
 The galley doesn't have enough counter space, but then what 35 footer does?
 This one makes good use of the available space without feeling claustrophobic or cramped, and has lots of nooks and crannies for storing stuff with adequate space for things like pots and pans for the serious cruiser.
 One complaint is that the double basin stainless sink must have been obtained in the land of very little people because you can't lay down a dinner plate or wash a pot in it.
 Its that small.
 Replacing with a single basin would be a good idea here.

-What this galley lacks most is adequate counter space and a useable sink.
+What this galley lacks most is adequate counter space and a usable sink.
 The small double basin job on this boat is nearly useless.
 Otherwise, there is adequate storage.
 10 years old, the interior has held up well.

 Starboard aft side of salon.
 With all the fabric upholstered panels and valences, the fiberglass headliner is hardly noticeable.
 There are lots of nice touches like the fire extinguisher cove at right and handy shelving along the sides.

 The head is equally good sized with a stall shower that can actually be used.
 The solid Lucite white skylights above the head and dinette are a real nice touch, which makes both areas light and airy.
 This survey model was a one-owner boat that, being ten years old, we found it hard to believe that the owner said the interior decor was all original.
 These boats come very nicely decorated standard and the materials used holds up very well indeed.
 We grant you that this was a very meticulous owner and the average boat probably wouldn't look this good.